 We do use anesthesia when performing these procedures to ensure your pet remains comfortable throughout.
 We follow AAHA protocol when administering anesthesia for the safety of all our animals.

 What Can Veterinary Laparoscopic and Endoscopic Surgery Treat?

 Endoscopes can be used to view the internal lining of the organs, with the ability to remove a sample of the tissue for a biopsy if necessary.
-The procedure can be performed on nearly any area of your pet’s body.
-Although laparoscopy is primarily used to treat abdominal conditions, the surgery is also useful for addressing female organs and the urinary tract when necessary.
+We can also use endoscopy to remove some foreign objects swallowed by your pet if removal with the endoscope is deemed safe.
+Although laparoscopy is primarily used on the female reproductive tract and/or to perform a gastropexy, the surgery is also useful to obtain a biopsy of the external surface abdominal organs or tumors.